1. Healthy Living

 - Diet and Nutrition

 Because we are committed to delivering only the most interesting news to our community of professional and educated women, we do use editorial discretion when publish.
 Reblogged or republished content is no longer permitted and will not be published.
-Editorial discretion pertains to the decision to publish as well as layout, title, graphics, spelling and grammar.
+Editorial discretion pertains to the decision to publish as well as layout, title, graphics, spelling, links, and grammar.
 Before submitting your articles, please consider our guidelines below.

 All syndicated content will be featured and distributed to our entire social media network of friends, fans and followers.
 We would like all posts to be tagged accordingly, written in 12 point font and include at least 1 image no greater than 250 pixels.
 All posts should also include a 2 sentence author bio at the bottom.